astorDev/nist/webhooks/send/article/index.md

 }
 ```

 Webhook sending is basically a continuous iteration of sending pending records and handling the result.
 In [this article](https://medium.com/@vosarat1995/how-to-implement-a-net-background-service-for-continuous-work-in-2025-6929c496b62f) we've discussed a system allowing us to implement such continuous iteration.
-We'll use it now implementing an `IContinuousWorkIteration` for our webhook sending.
+We'll use it now to implement a `IContinuousWorkIteration` for our webhook sending.

 > Don't forget to install the base package via `dotnet add package Backi.Continuous`.